shopsys/shopsys/docs/administration/grid-rendering-customization.md

     - used when you need to change the appearance of values in a particular column
     - the original value is available as `value` variable
 - `grid_no_data`
     - the block contains a message that is displayed when there are no data in the grid
     - the default (translatable) value is "No records found"

 ## Rendering type Money in administration

-When creating grid containing prices in administration you can provide ID of the domain as `domainId` in the datasource.
+When creating a grid containing prices in administration, you can provide ID of the domain as `domainId` in the datasource.
-Money will format to given domain default currency and in case `domainId` is not available it will fallback to default administration currency.
+Money will format to the given domain default currency, and if `domainId` is unavailable, it will fall back to default administration currency.

 ## Example
-Let's say we have a grid of salesmen (in fact, such a grid is created in ["Create basic grid"](../cookbook/create-basic-grid.md) cookbook) and we want to display all their names bold, and also, we want to be more specific when there are no salesmen in our database.
+Let's say we have a grid of salesmen (in fact, such a grid is created in ["Create basic grid"](../cookbook/create-basic-grid.md) cookbook) and we want to display all their names in bold, and also, we want to be more specific when there are no salesmen in our database.

-1. Create a new template that extends to original one and override the blocks you need:
+1. Create a new template that extends to the original one and override the blocks you need:

     <!-- language: lang-twig -->